ihashir/iskill-web/README.md

 ## Purpose

 This project was built purely for educational purposes, to learn and practice responsive web development and jQuery.
 It is not intended for production use.

-## Contributing

-This is a personal learning project, so contributions are not expected.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.